gotsushima/arduino-esp32-bluetooth/readme.md

-# M5Stack Atom Lite Program for Bluetooth Remote Control
+# ESP32 Program for Bluetooth Remote Control

 This repository contains the code for ESP32 program used in the [T'z Products Watch Winder](https://tzproducts.jp/).
 The watch winder can be remotely controlled from a Flutter Mobile app using Bluetooth.